 I wake up still feeling pretty full from yesterday, so I opt for a fresh green juice as a light breakfast – it only takes me a few minutes to blend spinach, kale, cucumber, lemon, green apple and mint leaves along with half a litre of water.
 I always make sure to eat something in the morning even if I’m not particularly hungry, otherwise I find myself reaching for less-healthy snacks at around 11am!

 Some people can’t stand having the same meal two days in a row, but I am not one of those people.
 Back to the roasted sweet potato soup!
 It’s delicious with a slice or two of seeded bread, and keeps me going through a busy afternoon.

 I want something light and fresh this evening, so I opt for a seasonal salad piled high with potatoes, radishes, asparagus and mangetout.
-I can’t take credit for the recipe – I adapted it from this post by Green Kitchen Stories.
-Pinterest is a wonderful thing when you’re feeling uninspired!

 I’m rushed off my feet today, so I feel extra grateful for the energy balls that I popped in my bag earlier.
 I eat two at around 3pm, and snack on a banana mid-morning.

 I have a little extra time this morning as I work from home on Wednesdays, so it’s the perfect opportunity to make a batch of my amazing peanut butter granola!
 I’m pretty hungry, so I make a bowl of oatmeal and berries to go with it.
 The best part is, I now have a whole jar of granola to last me the week!

 I still have another serving of sweet potato soup left, but I’m not really feeling it after two days in a row.
 I could go for a sandwich, though – how about a tofu salad sandwich with homemade peanut satay sauce?
 Perfect.
 I make two, as I’m definitely going to want this again!